AccelNA/timeLogs/README.md

 The general idea of FLUX architecture pattern can find [here](https://facebook.github.io/flux/docs/overview.html)

-The FLUX architecture of this application and entire workflow will find [here](https://github.com/AccelNA/timeLogs/blob/master/application_flux_architecture.md)
+The FLUX architecture of this application will find [here](https://github.com/AccelNA/timeLogs/blob/master/application_flux_architecture.md)

 ##<a name="Functionality"></a>Functionality